Vegan Food in Taipei || Discover The Best Vegan Eats

 They will usually know what you mean.

-They can be found in every city and town around the whole of Taiwan, especially close to temples.
+They can be found all around Taipei, especially close to temples.
 The more remote you get, the less fancy you get.

 They may not be the prettiest-looking places, but they have a lot of choices.
 The only thing is, usually the same 20 dishes are offered in every single place with not much difference between them…